corvidism/notes/README.md

 So far it has:

 * Dynamic generation of pages from `*.md` files at compile-time (`glob`, `markdown-it` and a *lot* of `path.join`).
-* HTML templates built on `ejs`.
-(I hate ejs and I hate most templating engines.
+* HTML templates built on `nunjucks`.
+(Templating engines make me suffer.
 I really wanted something jsx/component-like, but I couldn't find anything that would work.
-Shout out to [nakedJSX](https://nakedjsx.org) to being *so damn close*!)
+Shout out to [nakedJSX](https://nakedjsx.org) to being *so damn close*.)
 * Frontmatter parsing via `gray-matter` (lovely, aside from me installing `grey-matter` first and losing time and brain cells trying to debug import errors).
 * `static` folder.
+* Way to serve the result (`serve`).

 Plans:
 * Make it not look like a turd.
 * Generate RSS.
 * GitHub Action to deploy to my VPS.
 (Conveniently I've already made one for a different project.
 Reduce-reuse-recycle, baby!)
-* Serve + watch files for change + rebuild.
-(I thought this would be easy.
-There has to be a library for that, right?
-Lol.)
+* Watch files for change + rebuild (+ restart browser maybe).
+Haven't found the right lib yet, although I'm pretty sure there's *something*. [`livereload`](https://www.npmjs.com/package/livereload), maybe? `chokidar`?
+I don't wanna write & run a server, but I'm getting the feeling that it won't work unless I have something of that shape.
+* Syntax highlighting, since the only existing note already has code. (pure CSS is a must. [`ft-syntax-highlight`](https://github.com/soulshined/ft-syntax-highlight) looks good...)